SharedSmally/doc/elf.md

 - Program header table, describing zero or more memory segments
 - Section header table, describing zero or more sections
 - Data referred to by entries in the program header table or section header table

+A program header table, if present, tells the system how to create a process image.
+Files used to build a process image (execute a program) must have a program header table; relocatable files do not need one.
+A section header table contains information describing the file’s sections.
+Every section has an entry in the table; each entry gives information such as the section name, the section size, etc. Files used during linking must have a section header table; other object files may or may not have one.

 ```
 $hexdump -n 64 -C  test
 00000000  7f 45 4c 46 02 01 01 00  00 00 00 00 00 00 00 00  |.ELF............|